This article about what Japanese students need to know about the UK was published by the Great British Mag content team on 20 July, 2019

 Writing essays in another language can be intimidating but do not worry, your university will help you.
 Ask your Student Services office where you can find the academic writing centre; it can help you write British-style essay.

 British lecturers often ask that your essay be a certain number of words.
 Being asked to write 2,000 words may seem like a lot but it is only four pages so don’t get intimidated.
 Even if you are not very confident in your English, you have passed your IELT, which means you have the skills you need to write your essay.
+You can also consider ways to improve your English (as this will help).

 5) It’s best to travel around the UK in the summer.